 Frequently Asked Questions

 It’s difficult to say, given the company’s history of bankruptcies.
-However, the company is diversifying its revenue sources.
+The company made a loss in the 2020 fiscal year but recorded profits in the 2019, 2018, and 2017 fiscal years, with a remarkable decline each year.
+Moreover, the company is diversifying its revenue sources.

 Aston Martin has not declared dividends since it went public in 2018.
 The company has not been consistently profitable, but we can’t say for sure what will happen in the future.

 Yes, it may be necessary.
 After performing fundamental analysis to determine that the company is in good financial health, you may need to do a technical analysis to know the right time to buy.
 You may wish to buy on a pullback to a support level or the breakout of a resistance level; it’s technical analysis that can help you do that.

 You should only invest with an amount you can afford to lose and not commit more than 2% of your investment capital to any single trade.
 If you want to trade for the short-term, always place a stop-loss order so you don’t lose more than you intended to risk.
 However, be careful not to set the stop loss too close to your entry level nor too far from it.